alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 No official confirmation record means the project cannot anchor into AI Foundations.

+No controlled project URL means the project cannot anchor into AI Foundations.

 ## Core Recognition Rule

 A project, system, publication, product, governance model, research body, or application may only be recognized as **AI Foundations Source-Line Anchored** if its confirmed record appears on the official Confirmed Anchors page maintained by Alyssa Solen.